NOIST1611/KRNL/v0.1.0/documentation/Types.md

-# 🧩 KRNL v0.1.0 Type Definitions
+# KRNL v0.1.0 Type Definitions

-This document provides a complete reference for Luau types used within the KRNL Core.
-Use these types to ensure compatibility when developing drivers or system applications.
+This document provides a complete reference for Luau types used within the KRNL.

 ---

-## 🏗️ System & Task Types
+## System & Task Types

 ### `Task`
 The object representing a living process.